 Tufted furniture is back in a big way.
-I’m seeing luxurious tufting almost everywhere – on sofas, chaises, headboards, accent chairs, ottomans and more.
+I’m seeing luxurious tufting almost everywhere – not just on sofas and chairs, but also on chaises, headboards, ottomans and more.
 The look is utterly timeless and a real must-have for today’s classic and chic homes.

 Tufting is created by passing thread through layers of fabric and securing it with knots or buttons.
 The Chesterfield sofa is a great example of tufted furniture style.
 It was named after the Earl of Chesterfield (fun fact!) and has been around since the 1700’s – now that’s what I call vintage style with staying power!